Ernest Gruening: U.S. Senate

-Gruening served Alaska in the United States Senate from January 3, 1959 (the day Alaska became the 49th state to join the Union) to January 3, 1969 (the tenth anniversary of statehood), defeating Territorial Governor Mike Stepovich for the seat in 1958.
+Gruening served Alaska in the United States Senate from January 3, 1959 (the day that Alaska became the 49th state to join the Union) to January 3, 1969 (the tenth anniversary of statehood), defeating Territorial Governor Mike Stepovich for the seat in 1958.
 He then defeated future U.S. Senator Ted Stevens in 1962, winning re-election to a full term.
 He was defeated for re-election in 1968 by fellow Democrat Mike Gravel.
 When Gravel won the Democratic primary, Gruening ran in the general election as an independent, taking third place, behind Gravel and former Anchorage mayor Republican Elmer E. Rasmuson.
 He continued his active political involvement as president of an investment firm and as a legislative consultant.
 He died on June 26, 1974.

-Following the 1964 Alaska earthquake, Gruening was part of the efforts to rebuild Anchorage, along with Representative Ralph Rivers, Governor Bill Egan and Senator Bob Bartlett.
+After the 1964 Alaska earthquake, Gruening was part of the efforts to rebuild Anchorage, along with Representative Ralph Rivers, Governor Bill Egan and Senator Bob Bartlett.

 Gruening's most notable act as an officeholder was being one of only two senators, along with Wayne Morse of Oregon, to vote against the Gulf of Tonkin Resolution which passed on August 7, 1964.
 It authorized an expansion of U.S. involvement in the Vietnam War.
 He was also responsible for introducing a set of congressional resolutions to establish the nationwide 911 number.

-In 2006, Norman Jacques, former state senator from Rhode Island, called the Anchorage Daily News saying he was putting the chair used by Gruening on the U.S. Senate floor up for auction.
+In 2006, Norman Jacques, a former state senator from Rhode Island, called the Anchorage Daily News saying he was putting the chair used by Gruening on the U.S. Senate floor up for auction.
 When Gruening left, he was given the option to buy his seat, and he did.
 It sat in his dining room, unused as it was so uncomfortable.
-Due to the friendship that developed between Gruening and Jacques from the time Jacques was protesting against the Vietnam War draft, he was present at the sale of some of Gruening's property after his death and acquired the chair.
-At the time of the call, Jacques was moving and felt his Winnebago was "no place for a chair of such stature," and that it should be returned to Alaska.
+The friendship that developed between Gruening and Jacques from the time Jacques was protesting against the Vietnam War draft made him present at the sale of some of Gruening's property after his death and acquire the chair.
+At the time of the call, Jacques was moving and felt his Winnebago was "no place for a chair of such stature" and that it should be returned to Alaska.